phoebermace/phoebermace.github.io/wiki.md

 # Patagotitan Mayorum
 ![Patagotitan mayorum](https://www.nhm.ac.uk/resources/nature-online/life/dinosaurs/dinosaur-directory/images/reconstruction/small/patagotitan-mef-c.jpg)

-The Patagotitan Mayorum, is one species of the Titanosauria, thought to be the largest land animal to have ever roamed the Earth.
+The **Patagotitan Mayorum**, is one species of the Titanosauria, thought to be the *largest* land animal to have ever roamed the Earth.
 Living around 100 million years ago in the Patagonia, where current day Argentina is.

 ## Discovery